udjapanese/docs/_ja/morphology.md

   <tr><td>X</td><td>空白(white space)</td></tr>
 </table>

-Several UniDic POS tags are mapped into different UD POS tags depending on additional information like lemmas, and/or syntactic context.
+Several UniDic POS tags of SUW are mapped into different UD POS tags depending on additional information like lemmas, LUW POS tags and/or syntactic context (HEAD or not).

 * 連体詞(adnomial): demonstrative determiners (e.g. この/this) are
   DET, while other adnomials are ADJ